TheWistarInstitute/wi-hpc/hello-wistar/README.md

 ## More Options for Job Submission

 One distinguishing feature of a Slurm batch job is that the script can contain options for the `sbatch` command.
 The `sbatch` command has a bunch of different options to control the job and its execution- while you can use these on the command line, having these options within the script ensures consistent execution.
-In the script `02.sh` we add a couple `sbatch` options:
+In the script `sub.sh` we add a couple `sbatch` options:

 ```bash
 #!/bin/bash